e-ManualTopSite mapHelp

 SSL Encrypted Communication

 You can perform safe encrypted communication when the user is accessing the machine via a Web browser by installing a server certificate to the machine.
 With SSL communication, a common key that can only be used by the user and the machine is generated using the server certificate and public key.
 Doing so will help prevent data interception and theft.
-See
+See "Key Pair and Server Certificate Settings for Encrypted SSL Communication" and "Setting the Key Pair Used With SSL Encrypted Communications."

 The structure of SSL communication is shown below.